kastenhq/kubestr/README.md

 Kubestr is a collection of tools to discover, validate and evaluate your kubernetes storage options.

 As adoption of kubernetes grows so have the persistent storage offerings that are available to users.
 The introduction of [CSI](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/)(Container Storage Interface) has enabled storage providers to develop drivers with ease.
 In fact there are around a 100 different CSI drivers available today.
-With all these options it can become a bit daunting to choose the right storage.
+Along with the existing in-tree providers, these options can make choosing the right storage difficult.

 Kubestr can assist in the following ways-
 - Identify the various storage options present in a cluster.